Form design requirements

 Processing an action that has been submitted to the server from the mobile app

 - When a user opens an action and fills in the data in that action, no form logic is run.
-A user can complete an action while he or she is either offline or online.
+A user can complete an action either offline or online.
 The system behaves the same way in both cases.

 - After the user clicks Done/Save on the action, the mobile app queues a data synchronization operation.
 This operation will be synced with the server when the mobile app is connected to the Internet.